 In response to public comments and stakeholder feedback, the campus changed four key aspects of the Major Events Policy: (1) the deadline for notifying the campus of a potential Major Event was shortened from eight weeks to six weeks; (2) the number of participants triggering the definition of a Major Event was increased from 200 to 300; (3) the definition of a dance was changed to clarify that dance performances are not considered Major Events; and (4) the distribution of alcohol at Lawrence Hall of Science, the Botanical Garden, the Blake House, and Anthony Hall was exempted from the Major Event policy.

 Which security and insurance costs are student organizations responsible for?

 As has been the case since 2009, Registered Student Organizations (RSOs) and other non-departmental users are required to assume responsibility for their event’s basic security costs.
 These costs can range from non-existent to substantial.
-An example of the latter was an event featuring the Dalai Lama that generated basic security costs in excess of $25,000.
+Please reference the fee schedule for details.
+For example, dances (socials, not dance performances) may be required to pay for security.

-As per the policy, basic security costs are determined in a viewpoint-neutral manner and without regard to the content of any performance, the perspectives of any speaker, or any anticipated opposition to the event.
-The primary driver of basic security costs is the number of people expected to attend.
-For more information about the criteria used to determine basic security costs, as well as what they cover, see Page 4 of the policy, under “Security Procedures for All Major Events.”
+For more information about the criteria used to determine basic security costs, as well as what they cover, see Page 4 of the Major Events Policy, under “Security Procedures for All Major Events.”